LIFX/public-protocol/README.rst

     * There is now a ``reserved`` type to indicate a reserved field
     * Added the ``StateUnhandled`` message
       (see https://lan.developer.lifx.com/v2.0/docs/the-lifx-switch#section-light-messages)
+    * Added messages for changing the power state of a relay on a switch

 0.3 - 20 Mar 2019
     Firmware versions now consist of separate minor/major properties and Tile messages have been renamed to reflect naming conventions.